-Be certain your tyres are safe and legal, and don’t continue to drive on worn or damaged tyres.
-You could be risking your life, and the lives of the people around you.
+Be sure your tyres are safe and legal and don’t continue to drive on worn or damaged tyres.

-Tyres are a key safety feature of your car.
-The amount of each tyre in contact with the road is no more than the size of the palm of your hand.
-This is all that is between your safety and an accident that could seriously affect your health.
+Tyres are a vital safety feature of your vehicle.
+The amount of each tyre in connection with the road is about the size of the palm of your hand.
+There’s very little between safety and an accident!

-- Over-inflated tyres can cause excess wear, shorten the life of the tyre, and result in an uncomfortable ride.
-Inflate tyres in accordance with your vehicle’s manufacturer handbook.
+Over-inflated tyres can cause excess wear, shorten the life of the tyre, and result in an uncomfortable ride.
+Make sure you always inflate tyres by your vehicle’s manufacturer handbook.

 Generally, fit new tyres to the rear.
 Tyres with a deeper tread are less likely to puncture, and it is more difficult to control a car with a damaged rear tyre.

 Tyres are a crucial part of your car, and you must check the condition on a regular basis>

 - The correct pressures for your tyres are in your car handbook.
 They may be different for the front and rear wheels.

 - Check the pressures when the tyres are cold by removing the dust cap and using a reliable pressure gauge.
 Press it onto the valve and read the pressure off the gauge inflate if necessary.

 - Whilst you’re looking at the tyres, you’ll also need to check the tread depth using a gauge it should be at least 1.6mm across the central three-quarter of the breadth of the tyre and around the entire outer circumference.